dan-wiki/dan-wiki.github.io/_posts/2021-07-07-Growing-Cannabis.md

 | TOTAL    |            | $356.86    ||                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |

-### Ongoing Supply Notes
+### A Note Regarding Costs

 -   Most of these items will last multiple grows with the exception of all air purifying items, the humidor packets, and the seeds, so it can be assumed that each grow cycle costs approximately \$205 (pre-tax) in supplies.
 The light and fan electrical costs \$20/mo and the heat costs \$70/mo in the winter.
 That places the total spend for this single plant configuration considering 8 weeks of vegetation and 12 weeks of bloom in the winter at about \$650.
 -   It is far cheaper to grow in months were the heater is not needed, which would total \$305.
 If the yield is 4oz. and each ounce at the medical dispensary is \$450, there is very clear savings.
 A winter grow would cost about \$160/oz, which is a 65% savings and a summer grow is \$75/oz, which is about an 85% savings.
 -   The mini-heater probably shouldn\'t go inside the tent.
-I found that it works well if the heat regulator controls the heater and the intake fan and is place in-line on the outside.
+I found that it works well if the heat regulator controls the heater and the intake fan and is placed in-line on the outside.
 I raised the tent off the concrete floor, and better insulated the garage.
 This helpes lower costs to a more tolerable level.
-Update: I am no longer doing winter grows in the garage and have moved to a climate controller area of the house.
+Update: I am no longer doing winter grows in the garage and have moved to a climate controlled area within the house.
 This made the electric bills go way down.
 -   I am experimenting with curing bags vs. burping daily in mason jars and humidor packs, however both are still needed since I\'ll ultimately store the finished bud in the jars with the packs.
 Update: both work fine.
 I am leaning more towards mason jars because they are cheap and store a lot.